sayederfanarefin/iot-python-raspberry-pi-arduino-bluetooth-communication/README.md

 The I send some data from the serial monitor of the arduino and that data showed up in putty which was connected with the Pi.
 I did it vise versa and it worked!

 ![alt text](https://github.com/sayederfanarefin/iot-python-raspberry-pi-arduino-bluetooth-communication/blob/master/IMG_20151025_020431.jpg)

+For further help you can contact me via email: erfanjordison@gmail.com